A New Vision for the Arts at Smith

 "My years at Smith were formative to my career in finance and belief in being able to succeed in a more male-dominated profession,” says Anne Wallace Juge.
 “As the current chair of the board of the YWCA of Greenwich, whose mission in part is to empower women, I am proud of that which Smith also promotes.
 It is an honor to be able to give back,” she says.

 Advancing the Arts at Smith

-To advance a dynamic environment, the director of the center will establish campuswide exhibitions and yearlong performance themes that will expand audiences and unite the Smith community through the arts.
+To advance a dynamic environment, the director of the office will establish campuswide exhibitions and yearlong performance themes that will expand audiences and unite the Smith community through the arts.
 The director will also empower faculty, student and interdisciplinary programming; commission original works; promote performances and premieres; create new student-run performance spaces; and foster a culture of participation in arts events on campus.
 Other responsibilities of the position will include encouraging a network of performers, artists and other partners—including alumnae—to provide practical experiences, mentoring and career placements to ensure student success beyond graduation.

 To make a gift or learn more, please contact Betsy Carpenter ’93, associate vice president for development, at 413-585-2052 or firstname.lastname@example.org.

 Opportunities to support the office include endowing the office, as well as endowing programming and internship funds.